-- (a) If: - the Port Operator determines in its Feasibility Review that the access sought in the Access Application is prima facie Feasible and the Port Operator does not require a Feasibility Study to be undertaken; or - (ii) the Port Operator determines in its Feasibility Study that the access sought in the Access Application is, or would be, Feasible, the Applicant and the Port Operator must negotiate to conclude an Access Agreement in respect of that access.
+- (a) If: - (i) the Port Operator determines in its Feasibility Review that the access sought in the Access Application is prima facie Feasible and the Port Operator does not require a Feasibility Study to be undertaken; or - (ii) the Port Operator determines in its Feasibility Study that the access sought in the Access Application is Feasible, the Applicant and the Port Operator must negotiate in good faith to conclude an Access Agreement that is consistent with:

-- (b) The negotiations will conclude on the earliest of: - (i) the execution of an Access Agreement in respect of the access sought in the Access Application; - (ii) the Applicant giving written notice to the Port Operator that it no longer wishes to proceed with its Access Application; - (iii) the expiration of 60 Business Days (or longer period requested by the Applicant and agreed by the Port Operator, acting reasonably) after negotiations commenced pursuant to clause 6.6(e)(ii) or 6.7(h) (as the case may be); - (iv) the Applicant no longer meeting the Prudential Requirements. - (c) If for any reason permitted by clause 6.8(b) the negotiations conclude and an Access Agreement has not been executed, the Applicant will be entitled to submit a new Access Application under the Access Policy in respect of the same or different access.
+- (iii) the Access Application; - (iv) the Feasibility Study, including any condition specified in accordance with clause 6.7(e); - (v) if no Feasibility Study was required by the Port Operator, the Feasibility Review; - (vi) the Prudential Requirements; - (vii) the terms of this access policy. - (b) The negotiations will conclude on the earliest of: - the execution of an Access Agreement in respect of the access sought in the Access Application; - (ii) the Applicant giving written notice to the Port Operator that it no longer wishes to proceed with its Access Application; - (iii) the expiration of 60 Business Days (or longer period as agreed by the Port Operator and Applicant) after negotiations commenced pursuant to clause 6.6(e)(ii) or 6.7(i) (as the case may be); - (iv) following referral to arbitration in accordance with clause 7.4, the arbitrator determines that the Applicant is not negotiating in good faith; - (v) the Applicant no longer meeting the Prudential Requirements. - (c) If for any reason permitted by paragraph (b) the negotiations conclude and an Access Agreement has not been executed, the Applicant will be entitled to submit a new Access Application to which the requirements of this clause 6.8 will apply.